Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Ethical Considerations

 \section{Ethical Considerations}

+Preserving privacy \citep{flgan,privacyPreserving-rec-sys,diff-private-syn-med-data-cgan} is an important challenge in synthetic data generation.
 Ensuring important characteristics in synthesized data with \dialgen requires a domain expert who may have access to real, private data and can unintentionally leak information. \syntaic, on the other hand, generates personal information using the Faker package,\footnote{\url{https://github.com/joke2k/faker}} but there is a potential for the LM to produce personal details related to randomly created names.
+To mitigate the potential risk in shared data, we use gender guesser package \footnote{\url{https://github.com/lead-ratings/gender-guesser}} to detect the gender of each name and replace it with other same-gender name.
 If \dialgen users plan to publicly release their data, they should remove potentially identifying information such as names from the synthesized data.
-In the released \syntaic, we replace names with random alternatives to prevent the inadvertent generation of sensitive personal information by the LM. \autoref{tab:DG_rename} shows T5-SC has the similar performance on data with/without renaming all person names (Appendix~\ref{app:name_substitution}).
+In the released \syntaic, we replace names with random alternatives to prevent the inadvertent generation of sensitive personal information by the LM.

 Other than privacy issues, LMs can produce harmful content, and the risks of such production can increase depending on the target data setting.
 When employing humans to collaborate with LMs, practitioners should determine whether additional safety features such as toxic language filters are required to protect the workers.